Neag School of Education – University of Connecticut

 EPSY 5601 is an introductory course designed to help graduate students understand and evaluate the educational research literature.
 Through participation in the course, class members will learn the basic concepts and procedures used for conducting educational research.
 The course is intended to help graduate students become better consumers of research; i.e., it is not designed to prepare students for conducting research.
 However, the instructor believes that hands-on activities are an effective method of learning material.
 The instructor provides extensive notes on his website.
 These are highlights of material covered in the textbook.
 They may also include supplementary material not covered in the book that the instructor feels is important.
 Students are expected to complete the reading assignments prior to each class session.

-- Explain the measurement concepts of validity, reliability, and standard error of measurement
+- Explain the quantitative concepts of validity, reliability, and standard error of measurement.

-- Understand inferential statistical concepts and techniques used with quantitative data: chi-squares, t tests, analysis of variance, regression analyses
+- Understand basic inferential statistical concepts and techniques used with quantitative data: chi-squares, t tests, analysis of variance, regression analyses.

-- Understand the characteristics of qualitative research and the procedures for gathering qualitative data
+- Understand the characteristics of qualitative research and the procedures for gathering and analyzing qualitative data.

 Class Meetings and Requirements: